magwenelab/chronic_crypto_evolution/README.md

     * -> {patient_ID}_SV_genes.csv

 ### Extracting variant calls and predicted effects
-* query_database_variants.py - queries the DuckDB database of called SNPs and predicted effects produced by FungalPop to obtain the high-impact and moderate-impact variants for each patient.
+* query_database_variants.py - queries the DuckDB database of called SNPs and predicted effects produced by WeavePop to obtain the high-impact and moderate-impact variants for each patient.
 * query_database_commands.py - contains the commands used to query the DuckDB database.
     * -> chronic_high_impact_variants.csv
     * -> chronic_moderate_impact_variants.csv